 Fancy shopping nature’s bounty instead of your local supermarket?

-Botanist and herbalist Jo Goodyear of Blackrock Herbal Clinic will be leading a merry band of would-be foragers into the forest in East Cork for an informative walk in April.
+Botanist and herbalist Jo Goodyear of Blackrock Herbal Clinic will be leading a merry band of would-be foragers into the forest in East Cork for an informative walk this weekend.

 As well as a lovely afternoon of fresh air and exercise, Jo will give the group the basics on what to look out for when it comes to foraging for wild food.

 The Irish countryside is teeming with delicious, nutritious ingredients – the trick is knowing which fruits, leaves and flowers to pick.